amberflo/kong-plugin-amberflo/README.md

 Please find a sample configuration file [here](./metering.json).

-Here's a breakdown of the fields and their meaning.
+Here's a breakdown of the fields and their respective meanings.

 | Name             | Type              | Required? | Default      | Description                                                                 |
 |------------------|-------------------|-----------|--------------|-----------------------------------------------------------------------------|